Total Hardness of Water: Understanding its Importance and Calculation

 Buffer solution:

-– dissolve 40g of borax in approximately 800ml of distilled water.
-Dissolved 10g of NaOH, 10g of sodium potassium tartrate and 5g of sodium sulphide in 100ml of distilled water.
-When cool, mix the two solutions and dilute to1000ml with distilled water.
-The reagent should not be used for more than one month after preparation.
+To prepare the reagent, start by dissolving 40g of borax in approximately 800ml of distilled water.
+In a separate solution, combine 10g of NaOH, 10g of sodium potassium tartrate, and 5g of sodium sulphide in 100ml of distilled water.
+Once both solutions are prepared, mix them together and allow the mixture to cool.
+Finally, dilute the solution to a total volume of 1000ml with distilled water.
+Note that the reagent has a limited shelf life and should not be used more than one month after preparation.

 Standard EDTA solution: